flcdrg/brownfield-terraform/slides-10-problem.md

 * Three separate environments in Azure (Dev/Test/Prod)
 * Some automation has been used, but not consistently
-* There are obvious manual configuration changes present
+* There may be manual configuration changes present

 ---
 zoom: 0.8